persepolisdm/persepolis/README.md

-### Installation on GNU/Linux
+# Installing on GNU/Linux
-##For Ubuntu bases(Ubuntu16.04 , Kubuntu , Xubuntu , Linux Mint , ... ):
+## Ubuntu based (Ubuntu16.04 , Kubuntu , Xubuntu , Linux Mint , ... ):

 	$ sudo add-apt-repository ppa:persepolis/ppa
 	$ sudo apt-get update
 	$ sudo apt-get install persepolis

-##For installing in ArchLinux and Arch bases
+## Intalling on ArchLinux and Arch bases
-#Installing latest release (recommended)
+### Installing latest release (recommended)

     $ yaourt -S persepolis

-#Installing with latest change on github
+### Installing with latest changes from github

 	$ yaourt -S persepolis-git

-Obviously you can't install both of persepolis and persepolis-git simoltaneously . and you must uninstall one of them(with pacman) for installing another one.
+Obviously you can't install both persepolis and persepolis-git simultaneously, and you must uninstall one of them (with pacman) in order to install other one.
-##For installing in Fedora
+## Installing on Fedora

 	$ sudo dnf copr enable amirsamimi/persepolis
 	$ sudo dnf install persepolis

-##For installing in openSUSE
+## Installing on openSUSE
 	please visit this link : https://software.opensuse.org/download.html?project=home%3Ahayyan71&package=persepolis

-### For other distributions (Installing from github)
+## Other distributions (Installing from github)
-## Before running install file make sure that all dependencies are installed on your system!
+### Before running install file make sure that all dependencies are installed on your system!
-You must install `aria2` , `pulseaudio-utils` , `libnotify-bin` , `python 3` , `pyqt5` , `qt5-svg` , `python3-requests`
+You must have `aria2` , `pulseaudio-utils` , `libnotify-bin` , `python 3` , `pyqt5` , `qt5-svg` , `python3-requests` installed.

-## Dependencies for Archlinux
+#### Installing Dependencies for Archlinux

     $ sudo pacman -S aria2 vorbis-tools libnotify python-pyqt5 qt5-svg python-requests

-## Dependencies for Debian and Debian base distro.s (ubuntu 16.04 , ... )
+#### Installing Dependencies for Debian and Debian base distros (ubuntu, ... )

     $ sudo apt-get install aria2 pulseaudio-utils libnotify-bin python3-pyqt5 libqt5svg5 python3-requests

-## Dependencies for Fedora
+#### Installing Dependencies for Fedora

     $ sudo dnf install aria2 pulseaudio-utils libnotify python3-qt5 qt5-qtsvg python3-requests

-### or ...
+### Installing Persepolis Download Manager itself

     $ git clone "https://github.com/persepolisdm/persepolis.git"
     $ cd persepolis

-for installation
+to install
     $ bash install

-for uninstallation,
+to uninstall,

     $ bash uninstall

-### Installation on Mac OS X
+## Installing on Mac OS X
-Download .app file from [our realease page](https://github.com/persepolisdm/persepolis/releases)
+Download .app file from [our realease page](https://github.com/persepolisdm/persepolis/releases) and copy (or move!) it to your applications folder. or if you preffer build the package yourself, you should have Persepolis Download Manager dependecies installed at first!
+It is recommended to use brew to install dependecies.
+At first place, you need to have latest xCode installed! then install `python3`, `pyqt5` and `qt5`from brew.
+After that, we need some python libraries, so install `pyobjc` and `requests` using `pip3`.
+Finally, your system is ready to build `.app` bundle for Persepolis Download Manager.
+At this step you can simply clone this repo (or download one of the releases) and change directory (cd) to the cloned or extracted directory, and run `./package_build`. then you can see `Persepolis Download Manager.app` in current directory! or if you don't want to run than script, you can see what's there and run them yourself!
+If you have any problems with Persepolis Download Manager on macOS, don't hesitate yourself to contact us!